Important COVID-19 advice for DPIPWE Volunteers

 - Ensure that any group member who wishes to participate as a DPIPWE volunteer, has registered and undertaken the mandatory COVID-19 training prior to participation.

-Please contact your DPIPWE Representative to access the updated volunteer participation forms.
+Please contact your DPIPWE Representative to access relevant volunteer forms.

 Vulnerable Volunteer Workers